charles-uno/charles-uno.github.io/_drafts/2018-10-13-scotus-senate.md

 ...

 ...All federal judges, including the justices of the Supreme Court, are confirmed by the Senate, with no input from the House.
 These judges -- hand-picked by the Senate aristocracy -- are the final arbiters of what constitutes disenfranchisement, and whether [or not](https://en.wikipedia.org/wiki/Shelby_County_v._Holder) protections are appropriate.

-[^3]: During Jim Crow, brutal killings were used to intimidate African Americans from voting.
-Local authorities turned a blind eye.
-The House passed a bill making lynching a federal crime, but it was halted in the Senate.

 Over time, the Supreme Court's bias -- inherited from the Senate -- has become clear.
 All four of the worst[^4] Supreme Court decisions in history relate to civil rights.
 And in each case, the court erred on the side of the powerful, endorsing horrific abuse of the disenfranchised: